-Without using grow lights, maintaining an indoor garden can be tricky, especially if you don’t have access to a lot of natural light.
-Even if you have plenty of windows with your plants lined up against them, certain species still may not be receiving the amount of light they need to really flourish.
+Without using grow lights, maintaining an indoor garden can be tricky.
+This is especially true if you don’t have access to a lot of natural light.
+Even if you have plenty of windows, certain species still may not receive the light they need to flourish.
 Window panes dilute natural sunlight and moving them even a short distance from the glass amplifies that dilution.

-There are many species of plants that are very needy when it comes to the sun and will beg for more hours of light per day than even your largest south facing windows can provide.
-Grow lights are the perfect option for anyone who does not have access to very much direct sunlight or for anyone growing plants that require a lot of natural light.
+There are many species of plants that are very needy when it comes to the sun.
+These plants will beg for more hours of light per day than even your largest south facing windows can provide.
+Grow lights are perfect for anyone without access to much direct sunlight or for growing plants requiring extra natural light.

 How Grow Lights Work

 Plants use a process called photosynthesis to convert light energy to food.
 Some plants can thrive in low lighting while others require direct, natural sunlight to flourish.
-Different types of plants may also require different amounts of sunlight throughout the day, some needing only 8 hours a day, others needing up to 18 hours per day.
+Different types of plants may also require different amounts of sunlight throughout the day.
+Some need only 8 hours a day, and others may need up to 18 hours per day.

 Certain plants will grow best under different wavelengths of light and this could vary throughout their life cycles.
-The light from the blue end of the spectrum will help with foliage growth while light from the red end is needed for flowering and fruiting plants.
+The light from the blue end of the spectrum will help with foliage growth.
+Light from the red end is needed for flowering and fruiting plants.

-Grow lights are designed to offer the full spectrum of light to your plants so they can photosynthesize and thrive as if they were receiving the same wavelengths of light from the sun.
-Different grow lights can offer different ranges of the spectrum so depending on what you’re growing, your lighting needs may vary.
+The best grow lights are designed to offer the full spectrum of light to your plants.
+Therefore, they can photosynthesize and thrive with same wavelengths of light from the sun.
+Different grow lights can offer different ranges of the spectrum.
+So, depending on what you’re growing, your lighting needs may vary.

 Types of Grow Lights

-Incandescent light bulbs, the typical bulbs used in lamps and other fixtures around your house, give off more of the red wavelength and can be used to provide a little bit of light for your plants.
+The typical bulbs used in lamps and other fixtures around your house are incandescent lights.
+These give off more red wavelength and can be used to provide a little bit of light for your plants.
 However, they aren’t generally very powerful and cannot provide enough energy for more than a couple of plants.
-They also give off quite a bit of heat and should not be placed too close to your plants.
-Incandescent lights are cheap but they aren’t very efficient and may burn out quickly when being used to provide long hours of light to your plants.
+Also, these give off quite a bit of heat and should not be placed too close to your plants.
+Incandescent lights are cheap, but they aren’t very efficient.
+Also, they may burn out quickly when being used to provide long hours of light to your plants.

-Fluorescent lights are much more efficient than incandescent lights and they’re cool enough to leave a little closer to your plants.
-Most fluorescent lights are higher in blue wavelengths so it’s best to look for full spectrum bulbs, or use these lights in combination with some warmer lights, such as incandescents.
-Fluorescents are great for vegetables, herbs, and seedlings but these lights are still usually only powerful enough to provide energy for a couple of plants at a close range.
+Fluorescent lights are much more efficient than incandescent lights.
+And they’re cool enough to leave a little closer to your plants.
+Most fluorescent lights are higher in blue wavelengths.
+It’s best to look for full spectrum bulbs, or use these lights in combination with some warmer lights.
+Full spectrum fluorescents are great for vegetables, herbs, and seedlings.
+However, these lights are still usually only powerful enough to provide energy for a couple of plants at a time.

 Light-emitting diodes, or LED lights, are low heat and are energy efficient.
-LED lights are available in a variety of spectrum ranges so if you are buying standard LED lights, be sure to look for the ones that give off both the red and blue wavelengths necessary for ideal plant growth.
-There are full spectrum LED lights available that are designed specifically as grow lights so you may want to look for these when setting up your indoor garden.
+LED lights are available in a variety of spectrum ranges.
+So, if you’re buying standard LED lights, be sure to look for the ones that give off both red and blue wavelengths.
+This is necessary for ideal plant growth.
+Manufacturers often design full spectrum LED lights specifically as grow lights.
+So, you may want to look for these when setting up your indoor garden.